onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-83015 A VNF’s ‘{network-role}’ assigned to an external network **MUST** be different than the ‘{network-role}’ assigned to the VNF’s internal networks, if internal networks exist.

+R-99794 An external network **MUST** have one subnet.
+An external network **MAY** have more than one subnet.

+Note that this document refers to **'{network-role}'** which in reality is the **'{network-role-tag}'**.
+The value of the '{network-role}' / '{network-role-tag}' is determined by the designer of the VNF's Heat Orchestration Template and there is no requirement for '{network-role}' / '{network-role-tag}' uniqueness across Heat Orchestration Templates for different VNFs.

+When an external network is created by ONAP, the network is assigned a '{network-role}'.
+The '{network-role}' of the network is not required to match the '{network-role}' of the VNF Heat Orchestration Template.

+For example, the VNF Heat Orchestration Template can assign a '{network-role}' of 'oam' to a network which attaches to an external network with a '{network-role}' of 'oam_protected_1' .

+When the Heat Orchestration Template is on-boarded into ONAP
+  * each '{network-role}' value in the Heat Orchestration Template is mapped to the '{network-role-tag}' in the ONAP data structure.
+  * each OS::Neutron::Port is associated with the external network it is connecting to, thus creating the VNF Heat Orchestration Template '{network-role}' / '{network-role-tag}' to external network '{network-role}' mapping.

 ONAP enforces a naming convention for parameters associated with external networks. `ONAP Resource ID and Parameter Naming Convention`_